karina-bernal/updatedAAA/README.md

 <br>
 A detailed description of each update can be found in the following subsections.

+## Principal Component Analysis (PCA)
+We implemented PCA to reduce the dimensionality of the feature space originally proposed in the AAA workflow (102 dimensions).
+Below is an excerpt from our paper (Bernal-Manzanilla et al., 2024, in revision) justifying the use of PCA:
+"Dimensionality reduction is important because high-dimensional feature spaces can include features that offer minimal or no value to the model.
+Additionally, redundancy among features can emerge, hampering the model's generalization capabilities and leading to longer computation times (Bishop, 2006)."

 ## Enhanced visualization

 We leverage the [SWARM](https://volcanoes.usgs.gov/software/swarm/index.shtml) software for visualizing results.
-SWARM is a free software developped by the USGS, used for displaying and analyzing seismic waveforms and it provides an interactive platform to explore and analyze UAAA results.
+SWARM is a free software developped by the USGS, used for displaying and analyzing seismic waveforms.
+Given its ease-of-use and versatility, it provides an interactive platform to explore and analyze UAAA results.

+SWARM uses tags in the hellicorder to highlight special types of seismic events (e.g. VT earthquakes, LP events, tremors, rock falls, etc...).